-Non-public forums are areas that are restricted for use for their intended purposes and are not available for expressive activities.
+Non-public forums are areas that are not traditional public forums or designated public forums.
+These locations will be restricted to use for their intended purposes and are not available for public expressive activity.
 Examples include, but are not limited to, interior spaces within academic buildings, administration buildings, libraries, computer labs, and residence halls (for privacy reasons and to avoid the creation of a captive audience).
-Moreover, the following areas are specifically considered to be non-public in nature and therefore non-public forums: classrooms; administrative, staff, and faculty offices; locker rooms; maintenance areas; storage rooms; other operational facilities where access is restricted by University-issued ID card; and spaces with locked or monitored entryways.
-While some non-public spaces may be unlocked during normal operations, including classrooms and administrative or faculty offices, the fact that these spaces are unlocked during normal operations does not make these spaces open to the public or convert them into public forums.
 Additionally, public safety considerations may affect the availability of spaces that would otherwise be available.